Skip to main content

 She recommends trying these different activities to determine if your child may be ready to learn:

-• Hold a pencil with a pincer grasp and do up and down strokes.
+• Hold a pencil with a pincer grasp and make up-and-down strokes.

 • Thread a shoelace.